platformio/platformio-core/docs/ide/sublimetext.rst

 We are glad to inform you about awesome Sublime Text plugin for IoT development named `Deviot <https://github.com/gepd/Deviot>`_.
-It is based on PlatformIO CLI and will automatically install it for you.
+It is based on :ref:`core` and will automatically install it for you.
 Please visit `official Deviot page <https://github.com/gepd/Deviot>`_ for the further installation steps and documentation.